Princess Iron Fan (1941 film): Plot

-Background
+Production

 The Wan family twins Wan Laiming and Wan Guchan with their brothers Wan Chaochen and Wan Dihuan were the first animators in China.
 After the release of their first "real" cartoon, Uproar in the Studio (1926), they continued to dominate China's animation industry for the next several decades.
 In the late 1930s, with Shanghai under Japanese occupation, they began work on China's first feature-length animated film.
 In 1939, the Wan brothers saw Snow White and the Seven Dwarfs and set the standard in attempting to create a film of equal quality for the nation's honor.

+Wan Laiming and Wan Guchan returned to the unoccupied International Settlement and French Concession of Shanghai (known as Orphan/Solitary Island) in April 1939 and produced Tieshan gongzhu/Princess Iron Fan (1941), the first animated feature film in Asia.
+It became an instant hit and traveled to many other countries.
+The animators worked with extremely limited resources, including a shortage of film stock, animation equipment, and financial support, as much of the country was engulfed in conflict. reflecting both the ambition and the technical limitations of China's fledgling animation industry at the time.

 The film took three years, 237 artists and 350,000 yuan to make.
 Rotoscoping was used extensively to save money, and the eyes of the live actors are often visible in the faces of the animated characters.

-By 1940, the film would render past 20,000 frames, using up more than 200 thousand pieces of paper (400ream＝500×400).
+By 1940, the film would render past 20,000 frames, using up more than 200 thousand pieces of paper (400 reams of 500 pieces each).
 They shot over 18000 ft of footage.
 And the final piece would contain 7600 ft of footage which can be shown in 80 minutes.
 The Wan brothers also invited the following actors and actresses for sound dubbing (白虹),(严月玲),(姜明),(韩兰根),(殷秀岑).
 At the time, they were at the Xinhua Film Company animation department since it was the only remaining production company left during the period of the Japanese occupation.
 The manager of the company who help financed the film was Zhang Shankun.

 Princess Iron Fan became the first animated feature film to be made in China.
+The movie was made to create an Indigenous Chinese princess that is based on folklore.
 Upon completion the film was screened by the Chinese union film company.